stoeckley/Eat-Static/README.md

 (df foo [((predfn [a b])) mymap] ...)

-;; When using predfn as an ad-hoc test inside a validation expression like this, ;; you can simplify with the pred> macro, which removes a layer of parens:
+;; When using predfn as an ad-hoc test inside a validation expression like this, ;; you can simplify with pred> which removes a layer of parens:

 (df foo [(pred> [a b]) mymap] ...)